 - Disseminating information through our website and monthly newsletter, which is read by thousands of subscribers

-A sampling of our recent advocacy efforts are included with each of our objectives below.
-Over DAI’s nearly twenty-year history, we have informed policymakers on these critical issues that affect those touched by adoption and foster care.
+A sampling of our advocacy efforts are included with each of our objectives below.
+Over DAI’s nearly twenty-year history, we informed policymakers on these critical issues that affect those touched by adoption and foster care.

 Eliminating Barriers to Adoption for Children in Need of Families

-DAI regularly collaborates with other research and policy nonprofits to reduce obstacles to adoption for gay and lesbian families.
-The Institute is a partner of the Family Equality Council’s (FEC) Every Child Deserves a Family Act coalition, supporting legislation (S1069/ HR2028) that would prohibit discrimination “against prospective adoptive or foster parents solely on the basis of their sexual orientation, gender identification, or marital status or on the basis of the sexual orientation or gender identity of the child involved.”
+DAI regularly collaborated with other research and policy nonprofits to reduce obstacles to adoption for gay and lesbian families.
+The Institute was a partner of the Family Equality Council’s (FEC) Every Child Deserves a Family Act coalition, supporting legislation (S1069/ HR2028) that would prohibit discrimination “against prospective adoptive or foster parents solely on the basis of their sexual orientation, gender identification, or marital status or on the basis of the sexual orientation or gender identity of the child involved.”
 DAI also joined FEC’s Allies for Adoption initiative, which seeks to “knock down barriers to adoption by LGBT people in every state.”

-DAI also plays a leadership role on the Adoption Tax Credit Working Group, which successfully influenced Congress to pass legislation making the adoption tax credit permanent, and is now working to make that credit refundable.
-Concerning children in need of families in other countries, DAI supports the United States Government Action Plan on Children in Adversity through the Children in Adversity Policy Partnership, a coalition of children’s NGOs.
+DAI also played a leadership role on the Adoption Tax Credit Working Group, which successfully influenced Congress to pass legislation making the adoption tax credit permanent, and is now working to make that credit refundable.
+Concerning children in need of families in other countries, DAI supported the United States Government Action Plan on Children in Adversity through the Children in Adversity Policy Partnership, a coalition of children’s NGOs.

 - Position Statement on Equality for LGBTQ Families and Youth.
 DAI joined with the Child Welfare League of America (CWLA), North American Council on Adoptable Children (NACAC), Voice for Adoption (VFA), National Center for Adoption and Permanency (NCAP), Foster Club and RESOLVE: The National Infertility Association to affirm that LGBTQ parents are as well suited to raise children as their heterosexual counterparts and that LGBTQ youth and families deserve equal treatment under the law.
-NEW!